 Nature has equipped you with up to 45% of muscles, the place where heavy fat is burned.
 But with laziness ,the muscles disappear and the love handles are formed.
 With less muscle, less fat will be burned.
-That’s why you need to stay active. if you burn about 2,000 kcal each week, it will cause your metabolism to start burning fat.
+That’s why you need to stay active (see most effective exercise to lose weight), if you burn about 2,000 kcal each week, it will cause your metabolism to start burning fat.
 Walking or jogging for half an hour burns 400 to 500 kcal.

 With these tips, you can lose weight or at least stay fit.
 The key is controlling your diet and understanding how the body works in order to burn fat.